Marine Stone Columns

 Since then the number of projects as well as their technical challenges have increased.
 Today millions of meters of offshore stone columns have been installed in over 38 m water depth, with column length of over 25m and diameters that can both be constant over depth or follow a tapered design, with the largest column diameters installed directly below seabed where marine deposits typically exhibit the lowest strength.

-Pressure Chamber Injection System (PCIS)
+Offshore Stone Columns using the Bottom Feed Pressure Chamber Injection System (PCIS)

 The Betterground PCIS is the latest evolution of marine bottom feed stone column installation equipment.

 As shown in the illustration, gravel is transported via a 6-inch gravel hose.
 In a variant of this system, the gravel can alternatively be placed into the hopper by a bucket.